 You might say something like “I’m sorry it is so hard for you.” or “You don’t have to do this on your own.”, but don’t push.
 Your goal at this moment is not to get them “down to their homework” but to help them with the feelings which come up.
 You are “anchoring” your child though the storm.

-Five words or less: In Parenting by Connection we would see this as a limit setting exercise.
+Five words or less: In Hand in Hand Parenting we would see this as a limit setting exercise.
 And in general, we recommend “five words or less” when bringing limits.
 If you find yourself saying more than a few words at a time, you have probably started to talk about how you are feeling.
 Once your child’s emotion has started to flow, you don’t want to distract them from this with a lot of words.

 Resist the temptation to reason, explain, argue, “teach” or “help”, threaten or punish.
 When they are upset, they will not be able to process any information you give them, or remember and agreements they might have made.
 And threats and punishments will only frighten them, and put more distance between you.
 Just stay close, and listen.